Dr Ulrike Lorch, MD FRCA FFPM

 Early Phase Clinical Trials

-One of Ulrike’s special interests is in innovative, adaptive clinical trial design and its practical implementation.
-The aim of these trials is to reach patients fast with newly developed effective treatments.
+The aim of these trials and their methodologies is to reach patients fast with newly developed effective treatments.

-As Medical Director she is responsible for the clinical safety of all trials at Richmond Pharmacology.
-Richmond Pharmacology has continuously held the Medicines and Healthcare Products Regulatory Agency’s (MHRA) Phase 1 accreditation, which was implemented in 2008.
+As Chief Medical Director she is responsible for the clinical safety of all trials at Richmond Pharmacology.
+Richmond Pharmacology has continuously held the Medicines and Healthcare Products Regulatory Agency’s (MHRA) Phase 1 accreditation, since it was implemented.

 Training and Education Activities

-Ulrike is a Fellow of the Royal College of Anaesthetists and of the Faculty of Pharmaceutical Medicine (FPM).
-She obtained her Certificate of Completion of Training in Pharmaceutical Medicine in 2007.
+Ulrike is a Fellow of the Royal College of Anaesthetists and of the Faculty of Pharmaceutical Medicine (FPM), with a Board Certification in Pharmaceutical Medicine.

-Richmond Pharmacology is a Designated Body for the revalidation of doctors by the General Medical Council and Ulrike is Richmond Pharmacology’s Appraisal Lead.
+Richmond Pharmacology is a Designated Body for the revalidation of doctors by the General Medical Council and Ulrike is the Appraisal Lead.
 She works with a team of managers and doctors to deliver structured workplace training, mentoring and appraisals for general and specialist trainees.

 Back to experts